 5. Periodontal health

-Periodontal health is one of the important factors that determine how’ll be the progress.
+Periodontal health is one of the important factors that determine how’ll progress.

 If you don’t have good periodontal health or you can’t maintain periodontal health during the treatment period with forsus springs, the duration of treatment will be prolonged

 The density of the bone that holds your tooth is an essential factor for tooth movement.
 You’ll understand if you know how tooth movement occurs when we use forsus springs.

 Forsus springs are used to move the upper tooth backward and the lower tooth forward.
 We orthodontists apply a force on a tooth for movement.
 We use an ideal force.
 In this case, we use forsus springs to create that force.